Payouts

 “How can a kayak compete with a carbon fiber sailing rocket?”

-Honestly we have no idea, but folks keep on doing it.
+We have no idea, but folks keep on trying.
 Why?
 Because R2AK isn’t the winning but the doing.
 And that’s easier to say if you didn’t have a chance of winning anything in the first place.

 You finish.
 The greatest glory of all is going to be your first night in Ketchikan, telling stories not making them.
 Value is uncertain but damn high.